 TGbe Editor: Please change following paragraph in section 11.1.3.8.4 Inheritance of element values (#23145)

-(#4)If an element identified by (#3195)Element ID and Element ID Extension fields (if applicable), is carried in a Probe Response frame, Beacon frame, DMG Beacon frame, or S1G Beacon frame transmitted by an AP corresponding to the transmitted BSSID and there is no element having the same Element ID and Element ID Extension (if applicable) present in a nontransmitted BSSID profile, and the element is not listed in the NonInheritance element (if included) in the nontransmitted BSSID profile for that BSS, then a non-AP STA receiving the frame shall consider the element to be part of that nontransmitted BSSID’s profile and the contents of the Information field shall apply to the nontransmitted BSSID.
+(#4)If an element, except a Reduced Neighbor Report element, identified by (#3195)Element ID and Element ID Extension fields (if applicable), is carried in a Probe Response frame, Beacon frame, DMG Beacon frame, or S1G Beacon frame transmitted by an AP corresponding to the transmitted BSSID and there is no element having the same Element ID and Element ID Extension (if applicable) present in a nontransmitted BSSID profile, and the element is not listed in the NonInheritance element (if included) in the nontransmitted BSSID profile for that BSS, then a non-AP STA receiving the frame shall consider the element to be part of that nontransmitted BSSID’s profile and the contents of the Information field shall apply to the nontransmitted BSSID.
 Otherwise, a non-AP STA receiving the frame shall not consider the element to be part of the nontransmitted BSSID profile.

+A Reduced Neighbor Report element is neither inherited nor non-inherited.
+A Reduced Neighbor Report element shall not be carried in the Nontransmitted BSSID Profile subelement.
+When present in the frame, the values of fields in the element, except the Same SSID and the AP MLD ID field(s), shall be interpreted the same way by all the BSSs in the multiple BSSID set.
+In addition, the Same SSID field and the AP MLD ID field are interpreted with respect to the transmitted BSSID.

 9.4.2.44 Multiple BSSID element